glennsl/reason-react-quick-start/quick-start.md

   updater (fun { state } () => Some { ...state, value });
 ```

 The `setState` function differs from `updater` in that the latter is bound to the state a component has when `updater` gets created, while setState will always give you the fresh state.
-The downside of `setState` is that it mut return a new state, and will cause a rerender even if nothing changed.
+The downside of `setState` is that it must return a new state, and will cause a rerender even if nothing changed.
 This is due to a shortcoming with `setState` in React proper, and hopefully a very temporary problem (see https://github.com/reasonml/reason-react/issues/37).

 ### Lifecycle hooks